Introduction to PET/CT Imaging

 - A PET scan may also be referred to as an "FDG-PET scan."
 FDG is a radioactive analog of glucose (sugar).
 For a PET scan, a small amount of radioactivity is attached to sugar (glucose) molecules and given to the patient through an IV.

 - Upon entering the body, the FDG is processed by organs and tissues as part of their normal function and is detected by the PET scanner.
 A computer then creates a picture of where the FDG is taken up (called "activity") using colors to highlight the different levels of activity.

-- PET has the ability to demonstrate abnormal metabolic activity in organs sometimes even before there is a structural abnormality present (that could be seen on CT or MRI).
+- PET has the ability to demonstrate abnormal metabolic activity in organs, sometimes even before there is an abnormality that could be seen on CT or MRI.

 How can the PET detect cancer cells?